 The acknowledgment procedure performed by a STA that receives MPDUs that were transmitted within a VHT MU PPDU or an HE MU PPDU is the same as the acknowledgment procedure for MPDUs that were not transmitted within a VHT MU PPDU or an HE MU PPDU sent by an AP, except if the STA is an HE STA that follows the rules defined in 26.3 (Fragmentation and defragmentation) and in 26.4 (HE acknowledgment procedure).

+The acknowledgment procedure performed by a STA that receives MPDUs that were transmitted within a VHT MU PPDU or an HE MU PPDU is the same as the acknowledgment procedure for MPDUs that were not transmitted within a VHT MU PPDU or an HE MU PPDU sent by an AP, except if the STA is an HE STA that follows the rules defined in 26.3 (Fragmentation and defragmentation) and in 26.4 (HE acknowledgment procedure).

 NOTE—All MPDUs transmitted within a VHT MU PPDU or an HE MU PPDU are contained within A-MPDUs, and the rules specified in 9.7.3 (A-MPDU contents) prevent an immediate response carried in an SU PPDU to more than one of the A-MPDUs.